Vitamin B12

 It is absorbed in the small intestine with the help of intrinsic factor, a protein made in the stomach.
 Because it relies on several steps for absorption, some people may find it harder to maintain optimal levels.

-Plant-based eaters and older adults often benefit from reviewing B12 intake.
+Plant-based eaters and older adults often particularly benefit from reviewing B12 intake.

 Studies also show that: